 The age of a palm is a factor when it's planted.
 A five- to six-year-old palm will handle direct sunlight well.
 There may be a slight increase in the yellowing of the leaves, but the plant will remain robust and healthy.
 When it's younger than five, though, the areca is far more sensitive to direct light, and placement in too intense a spot in the yard will result in yellowing of the fronds, which will necessitate more trimming and pruning to keep it attractive.

 As the areca palm ages and becomes larger, a great deal of foliage begins to accumulate around its culms, or stems.
-As with many palms, that foliage will often be partially dry and dead and, while no longer alive, will not be all that easy to remove.
+As with many palms, that foliage is at least partially dry and dead and, while no longer alive, will not be all that easy to remove.
 Professional pruning can cost as much as $300.
 However, you can avoid this entirely with a little bit of maintenance and trimming.

 Trimming and Pruning